 Portfolio / The Old Lodge, Hamilton.
 APG Offices

-The Old Lodge in Hamilton, a project completed in 2024 by APG Architects, showcases what can be done to help preserve the heritage whilst updating for modern purposes.
-The building started life in 1924 as a Masonic Lodge and then in the 1990s became a wedding venue.
+The Old Lodge in Hamiltons showcases what can be done to help preserve the heritage whilst updating for modern purposes.
 The 'Old Lodge' as it was known, was unused for several years, overgrown and run down.
+The building started life in 1924 as a Masonic Lodge and then in the 1990s became a wedding venue before transforming into our own studio.

-We meticulously restored original features, repurposed existing materials, and integrated modern sustainability practices to reduce the project's environmental footprint.
+We restored original features, repurposed existing materials, and integrated modern sustainability practices to reduce the project's environmental footprint.

 This not only transformed a heritage building into a modern, sustainable office space but also fostered a strong connection with the local community who were happy the building was being retained but improved.
 Its is now considered an asset to the area with plenty of locals popping to check the improvements.